 Extend(or reduce) the current selection by count words

 Extend selection by moving focus up/down count lines.

 Extend selection by moving focus position to start/end of the buffer.

 Extend selection by moving focus position to start/end of the input area.

 The effect is similar to setting the mark in the Emacs editor.

 For example when extend mode is active,

-Right key extends the selection by one character
+pressing the Right key extends the selection by one character

-Shift+Right was pressed.
+as if Shift+Right was pressed.